 Visit India in January and you'll be able to enjoy popular musical and dance events, as well as traditional festivals and parades.
 Kites, camels, and cattle are just some of what's on offer!
-Also see the popular Orissa music and dance festivals that are happening in January too.

 Here's the best of what's on in January in India (listed by date).
 This article has two pages, so don't overlook clicking on "Next" at the bottom of this page, to go to page two.

 This hugely popular and much anticipated month long festival, which is often described as the world's largest cultural event, serves up a plethora of traditional south Indian Carnatic music, dance, and other arts.
 Over 1,000 performances take place during the festival, along with music related seminars, discussions, and demonstrations.

 - When: Mid December to January each year.

 - Where: Music halls all over Chennai, Tamil Nadu.